agautheron/agautheron.github.io/_pages/about.md

 \dot{x}(t) = f(x)+g(x)u\quad\textrm{and}\quad \dot{x}(t)=g(x)u\nonumber.
 $$

-Dr. TS's thesis provides a complete characterization and a classifcation of control-systems that satisfy \eqref{eq:quadratic} when $\dim x=2$ and $\dim u=1$, including the case when $\textrm{rk}(\textsf{g})$ is non-constant.
+<span class="semi-bold">TS</span>'s thesis provides a complete characterization and a classifcation of control-systems that satisfy \eqref{eq:quadratic} when $\dim x=2$ and $\dim u=1$, including the case when $\textrm{rk}(\textsf{g})$ is non-constant.
 When the rank of $\textsf{g}$ is constant and equal to $n-1$, a complete characterization is obtained in the case of an $n$-dimensional state space, and the identified class of control systems is referred to as the *paraboloid control systems*.

 <small>**Future Research Directions**: generalise the $2$-dimensional case and characterise control systems satisying \eqref{eq:quadratic} with full generality of $n$ and rank of $\textsf{g}$, study the property of the identifyed class (e.g. controlability, stability, ...), extend the $2$-dimensional case to equations of the form \eqref{eq:quadratic} with additional polynomial terms in $\dot{x}$ of order higher than three...</small>

 ### Symmetries of control systems

-In the study of quadratic and trivial control systems, Dr. TS demonstrated that the simplest classes (that can be represented by a normal form without any functional or real continuous parameters) are uniquely identified by their Lie algebra of infinitesimal symmetries.
+In the study of quadratic and trivial control systems, <span class="semi-bold">TS</span> demonstrated that the simplest classes (that can be represented by a normal form without any functional or real continuous parameters) are uniquely identified by their Lie algebra of infinitesimal symmetries.
 This implies that if a given control system has a Lie algebra of infinitesimal symmetries that is isomorphic to the Lie algebra of symmetries of a particular class, then the system is feedback equivalent to the corresponding normal form that represents the class.

 <small>**Future Research Directions**: obtain a general comprehension of the class of control-systems that are determined by their symmetries, give a characterisation of the Lie algebra that can be symmetries of control systems... </small>

 ### Motion planning

-In Dr. TS's thesis, he study the motion planning problem (MPP), that is, the problem of designing and studying algorithms that (for a given control-nonlinear system) compute controls realizing a certain target trajectory.
+In <span class="semi-bold">TS</span>'s thesis, he study the motion planning problem (MPP), that is, the problem of designing and studying algorithms that (for a given control-nonlinear system) compute controls realizing a certain target trajectory.
 Specifically, for a given control system of the form $\dot{x}(t)=F(t,x(t),u(t))$, the MPP amounts solving an inverse problem on the input-output map

 $$
 \begin{align}